 Modified Internal Rate of Return Analysis: In certain cases, the Internal Rate of Return (IRR) exhibits certain problems which are covered with the new concept of Modified Internal Rate of Return (MIRR).

 Modified Internal Rate of Return is a useful technique that uses different methods for calculation of IRR in those cases where there comes a problem with calculation of IRR with the ordinary method of trial & error.

 Problems with Internal Rate of Return

-There are certain problems which come in the calculation of IRR by using its ordinary method.
-Following are two important problems in this regard.
+There are certain problems that come in the calculation of IRR by using its ordinary method.
+The following are two important problems in this regard.

-- In case where the project useful life is more than two years.
+- In the case where the project useful life is more than two years.

-- When there is presence of non-normal cash flows or more net cash outflows (in addition to the outflow of initial investment) at certain point in future.
+- When there is the presence of non-normal cash flows or more net cash outflows (in addition to the outflow of initial investment) at a certain point in the future.

 The above two cases result in the creation of multiple IRRs which makes the NPV of the project equal to zero.

-There is cash outflow of $ 100 in the above diagram in year 0.
-There is cash inflow of $ 500 represented by upward arrow in the first year.
-Moreover there is net cash outflow of $ 500 which is represented by downward arrow in year 2.
+There is a cash outflow of $ 100 in the above diagram in year 0.
+There is a cash inflow of $ 500 represented by an upward arrow in the first year.
+Moreover, there is a net cash outflow of $ 500 which is represented by a downward arrow in year 2.
 Following is the calculation of the IRR of this project.

 NPV = 0 =-100 + 500/(1+IRR) – 500/(1+IRR)2